Stabilizing black-box model selection with the inflated argmax: Introduction

 In this work, we allow model selection procedures to return a \emph{set} of candidate models, conveying uncertainty about which model is best while returning a single model as often as possible.
 We formulate a notion of model selection stability based on the idea that our claims about which model is best should remain logically consistent when we drop a small amount of data.

-We develop a framework for stabilizing \textit{black-box} model selection procedures by combining bagged model selection with the \textit{inflated argmax} \citep{Soloff2024}, which was formulated in the context of multiclass classification. \textbf{The key insight of this paper is that if we formulate model selection as a multi-class classification problem, where each class corresponds to one of the candidate models, then we can directly use the inflated argmax and inherit its corresponding theoretical stability guarantees for model selection, which are agnostic to the model class and data distribution.} Additionally, the stability guarantee holds even if the ``true" model is not considered in the class of candidate models.
+We develop a framework for stabilizing \textit{black-box} model selection procedures by combining bagged model selection with the \textit{inflated argmax} \citep{Soloff2024}, which was formulated in the context of multiclass classification. \textbf{The key insight of this paper is that if we formulate model selection as a multi-class classification problem, where each class corresponds to one of the candidate models, then we can directly use the inflated argmax and inherit its corresponding theoretical stability guarantees for model selection, which are agnostic to the model class and data distribution.} Additionally, the stability guarantee holds even if the ``true'' model is not considered in the class of candidate models.
 We emphasize that our approach is highly generic and can be applied to many base model selection tasks, such as variable selection, constructing decision trees, selecting the order of an autoregressive model, and more.

-We show empirically that the inflated argmax can improve model selection stability, and for variable selection (a special case of model selection), we similarly show this result for data with correlated covariates, a setting known to yield instabilities in standard model selection algorithms.
+We show empirically that the inflated argmax can improve black-box model selection stability with examples in clustering, decision trees, and variants of variable selection tasks.
+For variable selection (a special case of model selection), we show this result for data with correlated covariates, a setting known to yield instabilities in standard model selection algorithms.
 We compare against and outperform numerous conventional model selection approaches, described in \cref{sec:S}.
 These conventional methods, unlike our approach, are not adaptive to the underlying level of uncertainty of the model selection procedure.